 — It is clarified in the 2013 Act that the requirements of Part C will not be applicable for companies in respect of which the useful life or residual value is notified by a regulatory authority.

-• The 2013 Act does not give cognisance to the existing requirements of section 208 of the 1956 Act that deals with the power of a company to pay interest out of capital in certain cases.
+• The 2013 Act does not give cognizance to the existing requirements of section 208 of the 1956 Act that deals with the power of a company to pay Interest out of capital in certain cases.

 2. Transfer of shares to the investor education and protection fund (IEPF)

 As against the existing requirement of section 205C of the 1956 Act, the 2013 Act proposes that all shares in respect of which unpaid or unclaimed dividend has been transferred to the IEPF shall also be transferred by the company in name of the fund along with a statement with certain specified details [section 124 of the 2013 Act].